-: press the button to enter the MEASURE function menu to set the measurement parameters, all measurement and statistics.
+: Press the button to enter the MEASURE function menu to set the measurement parameters, all measurement, statistics and set the gate.

-: press the button to enter the ACQUIRE function menu to set the acquisition mode, memory depth, sinx/x interpolation and so on.
+Acquire : Press the button to enter the ACQUIRE function menu to set the acquisition mode, memory depth, wave interpolation and so on.